Brian Kemp resigns as Georgia's secretary of state as governor's race remains too close to call

 Breaking News Emails

+Kemp, the Republican gubernatorial candidate, said he was resigning to focus on the transition process in a news conference alongside Republican Gov. Nathan Deal in Atlanta.

+"In addition to having the right team, you need energy and focus," Kemp said.
+"That is why effective 11:59 a.m. today, I'm stepping down as secretary of state."

-Kemp, the GOP candidate for governor, holds a narrowing lead over Democrat Stacey Abrams following Tuesday's vote.
-The race remains too close to call, according to NBC News, but Kemp has declared himself the winner and expressed a desire to begin the transition.
-Abrams has not conceded.
+Kemp holds a narrowing lead over Abrams following Tuesday's vote, but the race remains too close to call, according to NBC News.
+Kemp leads Abrams, 50.3 percent to 48.7 percent.
+Kemp has declared himself the winner, but Abrams has not conceded.

+Kemp, during Thursday's news conference, said that even if Abrams were to receive "100 percent" of the remaining provisional ballots, he would still come out on top.

 Georgia's governor race still too close to callNov.
 7, 201801:10